dmbates/Wordlegames.jl/README.md

                      220 rows omitted
 ```

-Assuming the targets are equally likely, which apparently is the case, the probability of each score is the count for that score divided by size of the active target pool.
+Assuming the targets are equally likely, which apparently is the case in the online games, the probability of each score is the count for that score divided by size of the active target pool.
 The expected pool size is the sum of the `counts` multiplied by the `probs` or, equivalently, the sum of the squared counts divided by the sum of the counts.

 ```jl